runicscribe/worldbuilding-docs/dae-machina/culture/peoples/language.md

 - **Draconic**: The oldest language family, but also one of the smallest, comprising the written and spoken languages of Dragonkind.
 - **Uon**: Includes the various written languages of the Uon.
 Does not have any spoken form.
 - **Daelean**: Rooted in Old Aeldar, and includes most languages spoken by the Ael'daal, Ael'midh, and Eaosian 'jinn.
-- **Lauan**: The oldes of the three language families found across the Kita Lau isles
+- **Lauan**: The oldest of the three language families found across the Kita Lau isles
 - **Eaos-Fae**: Includes all Daal'fae and Midh'fae cants, along with spoken Leonin (although some scholars consider this the sole member of its own language family)
 - **Nortuk**: Comprises the languages spoken by the Dhagian 'midh and Northern 'thal
 - **Quontuk**: Includes the offical language of the Quon Xi empire, along with several other languages spoken across eastern Quon Xi and western Kita Lau